Young Scholars Summer Program at UIC

 Every day students will learn something new, get hands-on practice solving problems and exploring new topics, and hear a guest speaker describe their work and how it relates to mathematics.
 Students will learn what it’s like to major in math in college, learn about how math is used in different careers, and meet fellow students excited about learning math.
 The program is run by UIC faculty, and instruction will be provided by UIC faculty, graduate students, and undergraduate counselors.

 The YSP at UIC is inspired by the YSP at the University of Chicago which has been running since 1988.
-The focus of the two summer programs is different: while the U Chicago YSP is a four-week, deep dive into one particular area of mathematics, the YSP at UIC is a series of one-week introductions to different topics in and applications of mathematics.
+The focus of the two summer programs is different: while the U Chicago YSP is a four-week, deep dive into one particular area of mathematics, the YSP at UIC is a series of two-week introductions to different topics in and applications of mathematics.